Agience/agience-pharos/README.md

 ## Declaration of generative AI use

-The author used Anthropic's Claude Opus (versions 4.8 and 5) in the preparation of this work.
-Its contribution was to write code, and to generate and validate content.
-The ideas, the construction and the claims are the author's.
+Anthropic's Claude Opus (versions 4.8 and 5) was used throughout: to write code, and to generate and validate content.
 No other generative AI tool was used.
-The author reviewed and edited all output and takes full responsibility for the content of this publication.
+The ideas, the construction and the claims are the author's, who reviewed and edited every output and is responsible for all of it.

-**Where the work ran matters, and the two are separate.** Model inference was hosted — the Claude API.
+**Where the work ran matters, and the two are separate.** Model inference was hosted, through the Claude API.
 Everything the numbers rest on ran locally on the author's own hardware: the measurements, the numerical experiments, and the Lean development.
 No result in this corpus was produced by a hosted model; a hosted model helped write the prose and the code that produced them.